rashidya/MyProfile/README.md

-#This is My Profile
+# This is My Profilegit
-##Institute of Software Engineering
+## Institute of Software Engineering
 ![Image of Me](assets/images/child.png)